WordPress

 Choose Form Action if...

-• You need complete design control in WordPress
+• You need complete design control over the form HTML/CSS

-• You want forms styled exactly like your theme
+• You want forms styled exactly like your WordPress theme

 Choose WordPress Plugin if...